JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-01-09-Zymo-miRNA-Library-Prep.md

 # miRNA library prep for Mcap developmental time series Hawaii 2023

-This post details the info about the library prep steps for the *M. capitata* developmental time series experiment in Hawaii 2023.
+This post details the info about the miRNA library prep steps for the *M. capitata* developmental time series experiment in Hawaii 2023.
 The github for that project is linked [here](https://github.com/JillAshey/Hawaii_Developmental_TimeSeries).
 I'm using the [Zymo-Seq miRNA library kit](https://www.zymoresearch.com/products/zymo-seq-mirna-library-kit) for small RNA library prep (I got the 12 prep kit).
 See Zymo's protocol [here](https://files.zymoresearch.com/protocols/r3006_r3007-zymo-seq_mirna_library_kit.pdf).

-The kit needs a minimum input of 1 ng of total RNA or a maximum input of 200 ng of total RNA.
+The kit needs a minimum input of 1 ng of total RNA or a maximum input of 200 ng of total RNA in 6.5 uL.
+In my Ribofree library preps, I used ~190 ng of RNA from each sample.
+For this kit, I have no starting point with which to base my input amount.
+I will likely start with 100 ng as a happy middle ground.

-ADD INFO ABOUT THE AMOUNT OF RNA ADDING

 Here's the miRNA library prep workflow: